JazTruong/campshare/README.md

 ## 🚀 Cool tech

- - NODE, EXPRESS, POSTGRES
- - HTML, CSS, JAVASCRIPT
+ - Node, Express, Postgre
+ - html, css, javaScript

 ## 🏁 Getting started

 ## 😱 Bugs to fix 💩
 - A few syntax errors
-- Couldn't run code due to forget requiring middlewares (like link to database or dotenv)
+- Couldn't run code due to forget requiring middlewares

 ## 😭 Lessons learnt
 - Should having limit timeframe for solving errors.
 Ask for help if taking too long to solve errors or problems.
+- Remember asynchronous vs synchronous functions, their working flow

 ## ✅ Future features
 - Save feature for user who want to have their own collection in the web.
-- Chat box to communicate with others.
+- Chatbox feature for communicating.